 For New Zealand developers, this represents more than just a business opportunity.
 It's a chance to put our creative stamp on a global medium, to tell our stories to the world, and to prove once again that from our small corner of the Pacific, we can create things that matter.

 The $107.5 million is waiting.
-The tools have never been more accessible.
-The audience has never been larger.
-The only question remaining is: who's going to claim their share?
+Who's going to claim their share?

 References & Further Reading